Algafix/OSNMA/README.md

 ---

-If the custom navigation data is available in Septentrio Binary Format (SBF), the receiver already includes the input iterator `SBF` to handle it (located at `osnma/receiver/input_sbf.py`).
-The SBF file used needs to contain the block with the raw Galileo INAV bits (GALRawINAV) so the OSNMAlib can process them.
+If the custom navigation data is available in Septentrio Binary Format (SBF), the receiver already includes the input iterator `SBF` to handle it.
+The SBF file used needs to contain the block with the raw Galileo INAV bits (GALRawINAV) so OSNMAlib can process them.

-We are also including the iterator `SBFAscii` (located at `osnma/receiver/input.py`) for the cases where the GALRawINAV data is in SBF ascii mode (converted from an SBF file using the official tools).
+We are also including the iterator `SBFAscii` for the cases where the GALRawINAV data is in SBF ascii mode (converted from an SBF file using the official tools).

+Both can be found [here](https://github.com/Algafix/OSNMA/blob/master/osnma/input_formats/input_sbf.py).

 Custom format
 ---